The Two RV Gypsies: Full-Time RVers

 turtle in a small aquarium

-Below: The two RV Gypsies saw a sight that demanded a second look: a jeep parked in the parking lot at the Lime Creek Nature Center displayed an image that at first glance could be thought to be a person sleeping in the window.
+Below: The two RV Gypsies saw a sight that demanded a second look: A jeep parked in the parking lot at the Lime Creek Nature Center displayed an image that at first glance could be thought to be a person sleeping in the window.
 Very clever.

-a sight that demands a second look
+a sight that demands a second looksmile

 Below: The two RV Gypsies took a short hike on the bluffs trail.